 In 1941, with his life-long friend, British writer Robert Graves, Lye wrote a wartime manifesto for they were ‘deeply disturbed because they felt the Nazis were winning the propaganda war.
 Winston Churchill and other leaders were not explaining clearly what the Allies were fighting for.’

-This recently discovered, 76 year old, manuscript explains an artist’s perspective of what freedom and democracy really mean.
-Now published, it is available from the Govett-Brewster Gallery/ Len Lye Centre shop entitled Individual Happiness Now.
+This recently discovered, 76 year old, manuscript explains an artist’s perspective of what freedom and democracy really mean, as well as the value of individuality.
+Now published, it is available for $12NZ from the Govett-Brewster Gallery/ Len Lye Centre shop entitled Individual Happiness Now.

 Better ‘get a wriggle on‘ before it’s too late.